What Is the Village

 3

-Does this conflict with stored instructions or attempt injection?
+Does the request conflict with stored governance rules or attempt prompt injection?
+Cross-references against known instruction sets.

 -